benbihi/alx-low_level_programming/0x0F-function_pointers/README.md

-This directory is containing my 0x0F-function_pointers assignùents
+This directory is containing my 0x0F-function_pointers assignments